KnowML: Improving Generalization of ML-NIDS with Attack Knowledge Graphs

-\paragraph{\textbf{Ensuring Logical Consistency and Scalability}} To ensure scalability and enable tractable symbolic reasoning of the defined KG, we designed our ontology according to OWL Lite standards~\cite{w3c-owl-features-2004}, which guarantees polynomial-time reasoning and prevents computational intractability when processed by Description Logic (DL) reasoners.
-Additionally, our ontology was validated using HermiT~\cite{dentler2011comparison} to ensure logical consistency through DL reasoning, verifying: (i) no logical contradictions exist; (ii) all concepts are satisfiable; and (iii) all axioms are mutually compatible.
+\paragraph{\textbf{Logical Consistency and Tractable Reasoning}} To ensure that the constructed KG remains scalable and suitable for symbolic reasoning, we defined the ontology in accordance with OWL Lite standards~\cite{w3c-owl-features-2004}, which guarantee polynomial-time reasoning under Description Logic (DL).
+We further validated the ontology using the HermiT reasoner~\cite{dentler2011comparison}, confirming that (i) no contradictions exist, (ii) all concepts are satisfiable, and (iii) all axioms are mutually compatible.

-\paragraph{\textbf{Recall Degradation with Increasing Context Window}} A significant challenge in extracting attack strategies arises from the unpredictable length of \texttt{README.md} files and source code, which can vary considerably.
-Research shows that language models experience reduced Recall performance when processing extended contexts~\cite{kuratov2024search, liu2024lost}.
-To mitigate this issue, we implemented an iterative ``gleaning'' method designed to offset potential recall degradation as the context window size increases.
-Specifically, we enhanced recall in entity detection by restricting the LLM to binary (\texttt{YES/NO}) responses about potentially missed entities, employing logit bias techniques~\cite{edge2024localglobalgraphrag}.
+\paragraph{\textbf{Scalability and Recall Preservation}} A challenge in extracting attack strategies arises from the unpredictable length of \ttype{README.md} files and source code, which can degrade \ac{LLM} Recall as context size increases~\cite{kuratov2024search, liu2024lost}.
+To address this, we implemented an iterative ``gleaning'' method.
+After the initial extraction, the \ac{LLM} performs binary (\ttype{YES/NO}) checks for missed entities, guided by logit bias to enforce confirmation.
+If the model returns \ttype{YES}, an additional extraction round is triggered to extract missed entities~\cite{edge2024localglobalgraphrag}.

-\paragraph{\textbf{Managing Hallucination and Noise}} LLMs are known to occasionally hallucinate, generating inaccurate or fabricated information~\cite{huang2025survey}.
-To address this challenge, we adopted a few-shot learning approach by providing explicit examples representing common extraction scenarios.
-These include: (i) \textit{Structured inputs}: where extraction is straightforward, such as:

-(ii) \textit{Unstructured inputs}: where attack strategies are embedded within natural text; (iii) \textit{Empty inputs}: Where code or \texttt{README.md} files do not explicitly mention parameters (e.g., simply \texttt{\$ python script.py}); and (iv) \textit{Irrelevant inputs}: where search results include unrelated repositories.
-For instance, a query for HTTP DoS may return unrelated projects, such as an HTTP-based Redis pooler~\cite{serverless-redis-http}.
-In addition, we enforced structured output formats, requiring the LLM to follow predefined templates (in this case the ontology) with clearly specified fields~\cite{openai-structured-outputs}.
-This combined approach effectively minimises hallucination occurrences and improves extraction accuracy(see evaluation in~\autoref{subsec:llm_eval}).